typst/packages/packages/preview/showybox-0.1.1/showy.typ

   body
 ) = {
   /*
-   * Main container of the colorbox
+   * Main container of the showybox
    */
   rect(
     fill: frame.at("border-color", default: black),